Deep Radio Interferometric Imaging with POLISH: DSA-2000 and weak lensing: Experimental setup results

 \subsubsection{Model mismatch}

 When a distribution of PSFs are used during training, POLISH can more robustly reconstruct the sky in the presence of instrumental calibration errors.
-In the supplemental material we perform an ablation study showing how performance decreases when training data is restricted to images corrupted with the ideal PSF kernel $k_{\mathrm{ideal}}$.
+We have performed an ablation study showing how performance decreases when training data is restricted to images corrupted with the ideal PSF kernel $k_{\mathrm{ideal}}$.

 In Fig.~\ref{fig:psf-pertubation} we demonstrate POLISH image reconstruction on test data whose PSF has been perturbed outside of the range of training data pertubations.
 In particular, POLISH has been trained with PSF kernels transformed by the warp function $\Lambda_2(\gamma)$ described in Section \ref{sect:PSF}, with $\gamma$ drawn from a uniform distribution between 0 and 20.
 The training data PSFs were not radially stretched for this figure, allowing us to test POLISH's performance under model mismatch.
 As can be seen in the PSNR performance plot, the quality of the recovered test images degrades as the PSF perturbations get larger than the training set distortions.
 However, even in the relatively extreme distortions (bottom right element of each 3$\times$3 grid) PSNR remains above 50 (and comparable to or better than the typical CLEAN-based PSNRs above).
 Such distortions and uncertainty in the DSA-2000 PSF are greater than what we expect for actual experimental data; it is unlikely that the true PSF will be $40\%$ larger than the modelled PSF, and distortions as severe as the $\gamma=30$ ``warp'' would require drastic mis-calibration.